 The power of having export templates utilizing the Git integration comes with the native source control features that Git comes with.
 To illustrate a simple Git sync within Nautobot assume the following template needs to be updated.

 The template needs to be modified to provide more information than just a list of hostnames.
-The site needs to be added.
+The location needs to be added.